-224 2.5.
+225 2.5.
 Submission of resolutions and amendments

-At the general assembly Full Member Organisations and the Executive Committee have the right to submit resolutions, and amendments to resolutions, the political platform, the activity and financial plan, the strategic plan, the statutes and the IRPs, bearing in mind the deadlines specified under 2.4.
+At the general assembly Full Member Organisations and the Executive Committee have the right to submit resolutions, and amendments to resolutions, the political platform, the activity and financial plan, the strategic plan, other plans tabled by the EC, the statutes and the IRPs, bearing in mind the deadlines specified under 2.4.
 Support of 3 Full Member Organizations is needed in order to table an emergency resolution.

-231 2.6.
+232 2.6.
 Presidency